 Image courtesy – Blogadda

-Once it comes to the biggest takeaway from the event, I would definitely mention the awe -inspiring golden words from Shekhar Kapoor at the conference.
+Once it comes to the biggest takeaway from the event, I would definitely mention the awe-inspiring golden words from Shekhar Kapoor at the conference.
 His words were so relevant to the present day world that I feel it is important for me to take them to the society.

-His mention of his recent tweet on Democracy, anarchy and ’84 riots that has gone viral and created history in a few hours has made many mainstream media channels approach him.
+His mention of his recent tweet on Democracy, anarchy and ’84 riots that have gone viral and created history in a few hours has made many mainstream media channels approach him.
 This tells us the reality of how Indians are increasingly routed to the alternative media such as Twitter.

 He commented that “political debate on social media is much more realistic than what happens in parliament”.
 To give a recent example, those who follow parliament proceeding know how the Hindu Marriage Law Amendment, 2010 (#MarriageLaw, #IrBM) was passed in the parliament without any constructive debate on different provisions in the bill.
 We have also seen that our parliament has passed 17% of the bills (20 to be precise) in less than 5 minutes (http://articles.timesofindia.indiatimes.com/2014-02-07/india/47125139_1_anti-graft-bills-legislations-lok-sabha).
 His thought clearly depicts the public anger that most of us have today.